samnoon1971/samnoon1971/README.md

   </p>

 I'm an enthusiastic Software Engineer and Problem Solver who was actively involved in Competitive Programming.
 I participated in several ACM ICPC-Style National Contests.
-I like reading blogs and listening podcasts/webinars.
+I like reading blogs and listening to podcasts/webinars.

  :office: &nbsp;I'm currently working at **BroTecs Technologies Limited**

- :seedling: &nbsp;I'm learning DevOps currently.
+ :seedling: &nbsp; I'm learning DevOps currently.

  📫 Find out more about me & feel free to connect with me here: